nhancox/nodeship-prompt/README.md

   test a config to make sure it's valid and then throw in production?
 - Documentation
 - Add more to the initial about
-- Separate things like planned features and plugins into another file?

 ## License